restx/restx-samples-beersample/README.md

 restx-samples-beersample
 ========================

-A restx v0.2.7 sample using couchbase as datastore
+A restx (0.2.9.2 and 0.30 compliant) sample using couchbase as datastore